 - Cloudflare cache purge requirements

-- Cost analysis estimate model
+- Cost analysis and live metrics model

 Preview, URLs, cache purge, and cost analysis